wso2-attic/ballerina-integrator/examples/guides/messaging/messaging-with-kafka/README.md

 - Create the above directories in your local machine and also create empty `.bal` files.

-- Then open the terminal and navigate to `messaging-with-kafka/guide` and run Ballerina project initializing toolkit.
+- Then open the terminal and navigate to above created `messaging-with-kafka/guide` directory and run Ballerina project initializing toolkit.
 ```bash
    $ ballerina init
 ```